 Tip: Add a channel topic and purpose to let people know what they can expect to find in a channel.

 Document the guidelines

-- Let others edit the post so anyone can add new prefixes and guidelines.
+Send the post to new hires and guests so they can navigate your workspace.
+Let others edit the post so anyone can add new prefixes and guidelines.

 Keep conversations relevant

 To keep things organized, it’s important that members have conversations in the right places.
 (Remember to include channels just for fun or social topics!)